junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Dean, say something, you're scaring me.
 What happened?"
 Sam says, glancing from his side, hovering around them.
 He doesn't cough once when speaking the full sentence.
 And he doesn't cough at all, no matter what.
 He paces back and forth, nimble and healthy, just as he should.

 Dean closes his eyes again, taking a long broken breath, feeling more over-joyful tears gathering behind his eyelids.
-He knows what the tablets do now, and he will tell them, but right now, he really needs this full long second to take it all in, to know, this is real.
+He knows what the tablets do now, and he will tell them, but right now, he really needs this full long second to take it all in, to know, this is real, he really has them back.

+He grabs the angel and holds him tight.
+He grabs his brother, too, not letting him go.

 <br>